Disney's Pocahontas (video game)

 Pocahontas is a 1996 platform game based on the 1995 animated film of the same name.
-The Genesis / Mega Drive version was developed by Funcom on contract with Disney and was released on March 1996.
+The Genesis / Mega Drive version was developed by Funcom on contract with Disney and was released in March 1996.
 It was followed by a later version for the Game Boy developed by Tiertex Design Studios and released on June 10, 1996, nearly a year after the film's premiere.
 A Super Nintendo Entertainment System version of the game was under development, but was canceled due to development being too far behind to coincide with the Genesis release.

 Gameplay

 In the game, the player plays as Pocahontas and Meeko, switching between the two frequently to overcome obstacles, with the help of Flit as an NPC.
 Along the way, the player gains various new abilities from various animal spirits by helping them.
 The game follows the plot of the film, but with many variations in situations and events.